-We take for granted being able to turn a light on from the bottom or top of the stairs.
-But a wall switch that allows a device or outlet to be turned on and off from two different locations is not a standard switch.
-It is called a 3-way switch.
-(Another variation, a 4-way switch is used when you need to control a fixture from three locations.)
+Most of us take for granted the ability to turn a light fixture on or off from the bottom or top of the stairs, or from two different entrances to a room.
+But a wall switch that allows this bit of magic is not a standard switch.
+It is called a 3-way switch, and it is wired quite differently from standard—or single-pole—switches.

-Inspected side-by-side with a standard double-pole wall switch, you will notice that the body of a three-way switch has three terminal screws: two bronze or copper colored screws (called TRAVELERS) and a third screw that is darker in color.
-This screw is known as the COMMON, and it may be labeled as such.
 The arrangement of these screws varies depending on the switch manufacturer.
-On some three-way switches, the two traveler screws are on one side of the switch body, with the common screw is isolated on the other side.
-With other switches, though, the traveler screws are paired on opposite sides of the switch, with the common screw located on the other end.
+On some 3-way switches, the two traveler screws are on one side of the switch body, with the common screw isolated on the other side.
+With other switches, the traveler screws are paired on opposite sides of the switch, with the common screw located on the opposite end of the switch body.

 Wiring for a 3-Way Switch

-When replacing a three-way switch, before disconnecting any wires, you'll need to identify the wire attached to the COM screw and label it, using a small tab of tape.
-Then disconnect all three wires from the switch, as well as the grounding wire.
-Because the other two wires, the travelers, are interchangeable, it doesn't matter which of the traveler screws you attach them to—there's no need to label them.
+If you're simply swapping an old 3-way switch for a new one, use this simple trick to get the wiring right: Before disconnecting any wires on the old switch, find the wire attached to the common screw terminal and label it with a piece of tape.
+Then, you can disconnect all three wires from the switch, as well as the ground wire.
+Because the other two wires (the travelers) are interchangeable, it doesn't matter which of the traveler screws you attach them to—there's no need to label them.